Electric vs Gas Mowers: Has Electric Taken Over?

 The Environment and Noise

 While power and run time certainly favor gas-powered mowers, noise and environmental considerations support electric.
 Battery-powered mowers have zero carbon emissions, so running one won’t contribute to climate change.
+Gas-powered mowers can give off a significant amount of emissions.

 Noise is also a factor worth considering.
 Many municipalities regulate the acceptable amount of yard noise.
 Big, beefy gas-powered mowers can easily exceed these guidelines, but battery-powered mowers almost certainly won’t.